criticalml-uw/Embeddings-for-Block-Time-Prediction/README.md

 # Embeddings-for-Block-Time-Prediction

-This repository contains the implementation code for the embeddings and neural network architectures described in our research paper: Embedding-Based Representation Learning for Building Data-Driven Flight Schedules.
+This repository contains the implementation code for the neural network architectures described in our research paper: Embedding-Based Representation Learning for Building Data-Driven Flight Schedules.
 It includes scripts for five different architectures, alongside the t-SNE projections of our most successful runs.

 ## Structure